jvde-github/AIS-catcher/README.md

 ## What's new?

 Edge version:
-- retires the Curl library for HTTP message sending and directly uses a build-in TCP client leveraging openssl where needed for secure servers.
+- retires the Curl library for HTTP message sending and directly uses a built-in TCP client leveraging openssl where needed for secure servers.
 This means that if you want to send data to a secure server, you have to build with the ssl development libraries:
 ```console
 sudo apt install libssl-dev
 ```